Monday, February 29, 2016

 The town's importance was further established when it hosted the crowning of Charlemagne in 768 and the coronation of the first king of the Francs, Hugues Capet in 987.

-In order to show the power and prestige of the Capets, along with the force of the Christian faith, the bishop Simon de Vermandois ordered the construction of new cathedral to replace the former Roman edifice that had been destroyed by fire.in 1131.
+In order to show the power and prestige of the Capets, along with the force of the Christian faith, the bishop Simon de Vermandois ordered the construction of new cathedral to replace the former Roman edifice that had been destroyed by fire in 1131.

 Chapelle de Notre-Dame de Bon Secours - Renaissance period

-In fact, the cathedral that we see today was the fouth to be built on the same grounds, on the highest point of the town, and architecturally marks the transition between the Roman and early Gothic styles.
+In fact, the cathedral that we see today was the fourth to be built on the same grounds, on the highest point of the town, and architecturally marks the transition between the Roman and early Gothic styles.

 Its use of ogival forms of architecture was inspirational and indeed, is erection was followed by those of the other notable cathedrals in Northern France - such as Senlis and Laon (Canterbury cathedral dates back to 1174).